Different types of rates

 This rate is for household and all residential properties.
 Your domestic rate bill is based on the capital value of your home on 1 January 2005.
 Domestic rates must be paid on every residential property in Northern Ireland.

 For rating purposes, a furnished property is occupied, even if no-one lives in it.

-If your household receives full Housing Benefit for rates, you will not receive a rate bill.
+If your household receives full Housing Benefit and Rate Relief, you will not receive a rate bill.

 This rate applies to all non-residential properties, such as offices, factories and shops.
 A business rate bill is based on the rental value of your non-residential property on 1 April 2013.

 If your property has a mixed use, such as a shop with a flat attached, LPS assesses each part separately for rates.

 If you own a property and rent it out, you may be liable to pay rates.